Vedaantp/SatelliteImageSegmentation/README.md

 The code requires `python>=3.11.3`, as well as `pytorch>=2.3` and `torchvision>=0.18`.
 Please follow the instructions [here](https://realpython.com/installing-python/) to install both python if you don't have it installed already.
 All other dependencies (including pytorch) will be installed using the following steps:

-1. Clone the this repository locally and install with
+1. Clone this repository locally and install with

 `git clone https://github.com/cs175cv-s2024/final-project-brown-rice.git`